- What Is a Bamboo Wife?

-If you want to use a bamboo wife, you are probably looking for three things: comfort and support.
-Body pillows can offer both, and are easy to find in department stores and online retailers.
+If you want to use a bamboo wife, you are probably looking for three things: uniqueness, comfort and support.
+Body pillows can offer these, and are easy to find in department stores and online retailers.

 It’s very likely that you can walk into your local Kohl’s, Target or Walmart and expect body pillows to be stocked and available.
 You may discover, though, that most offerings are just simple straight bolsters.

 Want to purchase a long bolster online?
 Below are some of our favorites.

 - The Aller-Ease Cotton Body Pillow (Check deal on Amazon) is very affordable.
 It features a 100% cotton cover and hypoallergenic fill made of polyester.
 It’s machine washable, too.
 You can also machine wash and dry this pillow—can withstand a lot of mess and easy to maintain.

 - The Zituop Full Body Pillow (Check deal on Amazon) comes vacuum sealed and in dakimakura sizes, so you can get either the 150 cm or 160 cm long variant.
 It also features a cover with a zipper, should you want to add to or replace the provided high quality cotton filling.

 - The Snuggle-Pedic Shredded Memory Foam Body Pillow (Check deal on Amazon) comes with a money back guarantee and a 20-year warranty.
 It features CertiPUR-US approved foam filling; and a breathable cover made of a lycra, polyester, and viscose bamboo fiber blend.
 This pillow is also machine washable.